matemagyari/principle/README.md

     PAYMENT: [CORE]
 ```

-Under module-definitions the sub-modules are mapped to packages, and under module-dependencies we specified that all modules can depend on Core, but not on others.
+Under module-definitions the modules are mapped to packages, and under module-dependencies we specified that all modules can depend on Core, but not on others.
 It's a very simple example, but conveys the general idea.
 So for example if in the code there is a dependency between classes _org.amazon.app.customer.CustomerAccountManager --> org.amazon.domain.order.Order_

 then you'll see this in the report: